-The individual is a veteran with a service-connected or non-service connected disability, rated or paid as total, under Title 38 of the United States Code.
+- The individual is a veteran with a serviceconnected or non-service connected disability, rated or paid as total, under Title 38 of the United States Code. - The individual is a veteran who is considered by the VA to be in need of regular aid and attendance, or permanently housebound, under Title 38 of the United States Code. - The individual is a surviving spouse of a veteran and is considered by the VA to be in need of aid and attendance, or permanently housebound, under Title 38 of the United States Code. - The individual is a surviving child of a veteran and is considered by the VA to be permanently incapable of self-support, under Title 38 of the United States Code. - The individual has one of the following conditions: - C Permanent loss of use of both hands, both feet or one hand and one foot - C Amputation of leg at hip - C Amputation of leg or foot because of diabetes mellitus or peripheral vascular diseases

-- The individual is a veteran who is considered by the VA to be in need of regular aid and attendance, or permanently housebound, under Title 38 of the United States Code. - The individual is a surviving spouse of a veteran and is considered by the VA to be in need of aid and attendance, or permanently housebound, under Title 38 of the United States Code. - The individual is a surviving child of a veteran and is considered by the VA to be permanently incapable of self-support, under Title 38 of the United States Code. - The individual has one of the following conditions: - Permanent loss of use of both hands, both feet or one hand and one foot - Amputation of leg at hip - Amputation of leg or foot because of diabetes mellitus or peripheral vascular diseases - Total deafness, not correctable by surgery or hearing aid - Statutory blindness, unless due to cataracts or detached retina - IQ of 59 or less, which was established after attaining age 16 - Spinal cord or nerve root lesions resulting in paraplegia or quadriplegia - Multiple sclerosis in which there is damage of the nervous system because of scattered areas of inflammation which recurs and has progressed to varied interference with the function of the nervous system, including severe muscle weaknesses, paralysis and vision and speech defects. - Muscular dystrophy with irreversible wasting of the muscles with a significant effect on the ability to use the arms and/or legs.
+WV INCOME MAINTENANCE MANUAL CHAPTER 24 - WV WORKS ACTIVITIES/REQUIREMENTS 24.3 С Total deafness, not correctable by surgery or hearing aid С Statutory blindness, unless due to cataracts or detached retina С IQ of 59 or less, which was established after attaining age 16 С Spinal cord or nerve root lesions resulting in paraplegia or quadriplegia С Multiple sclerosis in which there is damage of the nervous system because of scattered areas of inflammation which recurs and has progressed to varied interference with the function of the nervous system, including severe muscle weaknesses, paralysis and vision and speech defects. С Muscular dystrophy with irreversible wasting of the muscles with a significant effect on the ability to use the arms and/or legs.
+C Impaired renal function due to chronic renal disease, documented by persistent adverse objective findings, resulting in severely reduced function which may require dialysis or kidney treatment. С Amputation of a limb, when current age is 55 or older If the disability is obvious to the Worker, no verification is required, but the Worker must record his findings.
+If the disability is not obvious to the Worker, verification must be provided from a physician, licensed or certified psychologist, surgeon, doctor of osteopathy, chiropractor, or other medically-qualified individual. disa due This pients of federal, state or local government bility retirement, who receive such benefits to one of the conditions specified above. includes, but is not limited to, payments or Civil Service

-- Impaired renal function due to chronic renal disease, documented by persistent adverse objective findings, resulting in severely reduced function which may require dialysis or kidney treatment. - Amputation of a limb, when current age is 55 or older - Recipients of federal, state or local government disability retirement, who receive such benefits due to one of the conditions specified above.
-This includes, but is not limited to, payments under Civil Service Retirement (CSR) and Federal Employee Compensation Act (FECA). - Those individuals who receive federally- or stateadministered supplemental benefits under Section 1616 (a) of the Social Security Act (optional state supplementation to SSI payments) provided that eligibility to receive the benefits is based upon the disability or blindness criteria used under Title XVI of the Social Security Act or under Section 212 (a) or Public Law 93-66.
-West Virginia has no such program. - Recipients of annuity payments, under Section 2,(a),(1),(iv) of the Railroad Retirement Act of 1974, who also have been determined eligible to receive Medicare under the Railroad Retirement Act. - Recipients of an annuity payment, under Section a.
-Definition Of Physician's Statement
+Retirement (CSR) and Federal Employee Compensation Act (FECA).

-(2),(1),(1),(v) of the Railroad Retirement Act of 1974, who have been determined to be disabled based on the criteria used under Title XVI of the Social Security Act. - Recipients of benefits from the following Medicaid coverage groups: - SSI-Related Medicaid - HCB Waiver - MR/DD Waiver - 2.
-Establishing Disability With A Physician's Statement b.
-Content Of The Physician's Statement
+- Those individuals who receive federally- or state-administered supplemental benefits under Section 1 616 (a) of the Social Security Act (optional state supplementation to SSI payments) provided that eligibility to receive the benefits is based upon the disability or blindness criteria used under Title XVI of the Social Security Act or under Section 212 (a) or Public Law 93-66.
+West Virginia has no such program. - Recipients of annuity payments, under Section 2,(a),(1),(iv) of the Railroad Retirement Act of 1974, who also have been determined eligible to receive Medicare under the Railroad Retirement Act. - Recipients of an annuity payment, under Section (2),(1),(1),(v) of the Railroad Retirement Act of 1974, who have been determined to be disabled based on the criteria used under Title XVI of the Social Security Act. - Recipients of benefits from the following Medicaid coverage groups: - C SSI-Related Medicaid - C HCB Waiver - C MR/DD Waiver - 2.
+Establishing Disability With A Physician's Statement a.
+Definition Of Physician's Statement b.